Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • homeopathic tablets.

-Types of circulatory disorders
+Types of Circulatory Disorders

 Causes of the disease

-Circulatory disorders are one of the symptoms of a large number of diseases of the cardiovascular system.
+Poor circulation is one of the symptoms of a large number of diseases of the cardiovascular system.
 Conventionally, all the causes of pathology can be divided into five groups:

 • Compression;